sebkaster/CarND-LaneLines-P1/writeup.md

 Lane lines can be yellow or white.
 Therefore, I extracted these two colors from the image.
 For the white color, I chose high light value (205 - 255).
 I did not filter hue, saturation values.
-For the yellow color, I chose hue between 10 and 40 to choose yellow color.
-I chose relatively high saturation and did not filter light value for he yellow color selection.
+For the yellow color, I chose hue between 10 and 40.
+I chose relatively high saturation and did not filter light value for the yellow color selection.
 The result of the color selection is shown below.

 ![Example Image](examples/extracted_colors.jpg)